Restless-Anchoret/noodle-doc/srs/noodle-mvp-user-stories.md

 - Search view is opened.

 **Actions**
-- "Lists" filter field is tried to be filled.
 - Some lists are chosen in "Lists" field.
-- "Tags" filter field is tried to be filled.
 - Some tags are chosen in "Tags" field.
-- "Status" filter field is tried to be filled.
 - Some statuses are chosen in "Status" field.
 - Button "Search" is clicked.